petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 Build and run `GithubActors.sln`, and you should see the following output if you try querying the [Akka.NET GitHub Repository](https://github.com/akkadotnet/akka.net) (go give them a star while you're at it!)

 ![Lesson 5 live run](images/lesson5-live-run.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson5/images/lesson5-live-run.gif).

 And here's what the final output looks like - sadly, for a different repo since hit the GitHub API rate limit with Akka.NET :(